kaybowwow/BoneAppleTeeth/README.md

 ##**To Launch the Game** . . .

-1. Clone this repository with 'git clone git@github.com:kaybowwow/BoneAppleTeeth.git'
+1. Clone this repository with '''git clone git@github.com:kaybowwow/BoneAppleTeeth.git'''
-2. Change into the directory with 'cd BoneAppleTeeth'
+2. Change into the directory with '''cd BoneAppleTeeth'''
-3. Compile Woo.java with 'javac Woo.java'
+3. Compile Woo.java with '''javac Woo.java'''
-4. Run Woo.java with 'java Woo'
+4. Run Woo.java with '''java Woo'''